 This post may contain affiliate links.
 Please read our disclosure policy.

-Steak Frites for ep.
-4 of my Restaurant Series ♥️ Béarnaise Sauce was the first sauce I learned to cook while working in the industry and I made it no less than 50 times before I was allowed to serve it to guests 😂.
-I’ve taken some liberties with the Bernie, clearly…but I love it this way!
-Béarnaise is essentially a hollandaise with tarragon & shallots added in and personally I love it.
+Steak Frites with Béarnaise Sauce was one of the first recipes I learned to cook while working in the industry.
+I made it no less than 50 times before I was allowed to serve it and I’m bringing you all the tips and tricks so you don’t have to learn the hard way, like I did!

 Table of Contents